PatrickRose/zedcore-coding-challenge/README.md

 This is the code for the Zedcore Coding interview challenge.

-It contains a simple "Report" that for employers and a field for what the threshold should be.
+It contains a simple "Report".
+For the four employers, they each have a date that they began an audit of their staff and a date that they finished.
+The report has a single input which is the number of days they should have completed their audit within.

 It is partially implemented.
 The following is not implemented: